d3v-t00Lz/pymarshal/README.md

 ## PyMarshal

-pymarshal replicates the feature of (un)marshalling structs to/from JSON in Golang.
+pymarshal replicates the feature of (un)marshalling structs in Golang.
 Rather than attempting to replicate the exact feature as it exists in Go, pymarshal aims for elegant, Pythonic simplicity, and to fix the flaws in Go's implementation such as:
   - extra keys being silently ignored
   - lack of mandatory fields
   - lack of default values

+Currently supported formats:
+  - JSON
+  - BSON

 The only modification required to your class code is to use the `type_assert` functions to assign `__init__` arguments to self variables of the same